Launching Your App in the Chrome Web Store

 Detailed documentation is available to help you publish your app into the Chrome Web Store.
 The steps involve writing a manifest file, zipping it up, uploading the ZIP file to the Chrome Developer Dashboard, and providing configuration and content about your web app.

-A one-time registration fee of $5, designed to create better safeguards against fraudulent web apps in the gallery, is required before you publish your web app.
+A one-time registration fee of $5, designed to create better safeguards against fraudulent web apps in the gallery, is required before you can use the Chrome Web Store developer dashboard.
 You must also verify your domain with Google Webmaster Tools in order to identify "official" web apps in the Chrome Web Store.

 Step Five: Get your app noticed

 One of the primary goals for the Chrome Web Store is to enhance the discoverability and distribution of your web apps.
 Numerous in-store mechanisms, both curated and algorithmic, will help users find, evaluate, purchase, and install your web app.
 However, we encourage you to take a broader approach to marketing your web app.